Jeannette informs you about … young alzheimer patients

 • Adapted board games: Creating games that encourage social interaction and cognitive stimulation.

-• Flexible care plans: Plans should be regularly adjusted based on the progression of the disease.
+• Flexible Care Plans: Plans should be regularly adjusted based on the progression of the disease.

-• Family involvement: Include families in the care process to foster a supportive environment.
+• Family Involvement: Include families in the care process to foster a supportive environment.

-• Lifestyle studies: Analyzing the impact of diet, exercise, and cognitive activity on the progression of the disease.
+• Lifestyle Studies: Analyze the impact of diet, exercise, and cognitive activity on disease progression.

 How useful was this post?